-What Happens If Pipes Freeze?
+What Happens When Pipes Freeze?

-• Identify the Location: Check your home for areas that may be unheated, such as attics, basements, or crawl spaces.
+- Identify the Location: Check your home for areas that may be unheated, such as attics, basements, or crawl spaces.

-• Inspect for Cracks: Look for cracks in exterior walls and seal them to prevent cold air from entering.
+- Inspect for Cracks: Look for cracks in exterior walls and seal them to prevent cold air from entering.

-• Drip Faucets: Allowing a small trickle of water to flow through the pipes can help relieve pressure and keep water moving, which can prevent freezing.
+- Set Faucets to a Slow Drip: Allowing a small trickle of water to flow through the pipes can help relieve pressure and keep water moving, which can prevent freezing.

-• Insulate Pipes: Once thawed, consider insulating your pipes to prevent future freezing.
+- Insulate Pipes: Once thawed, consider insulating your pipes to prevent future freezing.

 If you experience a burst pipe, act quickly:

-• Water Extraction: Contact professionals like Advanced 24/7 Restoration for immediate water extraction and damage restoration.
+- Water Extraction: Contact professionals like Advanced 24/7 Restoration for immediate water extraction and damage restoration.

-• Address Mold Growth: After extraction, it’s crucial to address any potential mold growth resulting from the water damage.
+- Address Mold Growth: After extraction, it’s crucial to address any potential mold growth resulting from the water damage.

-Ensure that your home is adequately heated, especially in cold weather.
+- Ensure that your home is adequately heated, especially in cold weather.
 Even when you are away, maintain a temperature above 55°F (13°C) to prevent freezing.

-During extreme cold, let faucets drip to keep water flowing and reduce the likelihood of freezing.
+- During extreme cold, let faucets drip to keep water flowing and reduce the likelihood of freezing.

-• Call a Restoration Expert: The sooner you contact a restoration company, the better.
+- Call a Restoration Expert: The sooner you contact a restoration company, the better.
 Advanced 24/7 Restoration offers comprehensive water damage restoration services, including water extraction, mold remediation, and structural repairs.

-• Document Damage: Take photos and keep records of the damage for insurance purposes.
+- Document Damage: Take photos and keep records of the damage for insurance purposes.

-• Work with Your Insurance: Report the damage to your insurance company to start the claims process.
+- Work with Your Insurance: Report the damage to your insurance company to start the claims process.

 Frequently Asked Questions